-Summertime is the time to PARTY (and by partying I mean going to the mountains and finding somewhere quiet where you can finish your book).
+Summertime is the time to PARTY.
+(And by party I mean going to the mountains and finding somewhere quiet where you can finish your book.)

 Finishing your first draft can be very exciting.
 Whether it’s after 30 hysterically frantic days of Nanowrimo, or 4 slogging years of painstakingly typing a 200,000 word monster – You all deserve a little toss of confetti.

-*tosses confetti and gets it blown right back into the face because it is sweltering outside and too many fans are blowing*
+*tosses confetti and gets it blown right back into the face. because it’s sweltering outside and too many fans are blowing*

 But how to CELEBRATE?
-Should you go out, buy a cake, light a candle and make a wish?
+Should you go out, buy a cake, light a candle, and make a wish?
 Set up a block party?
-Burn down a village and take residence in a nearby mountain with all the gold?
+Burn down a village and take residence in a nearby mountain full of gold?

 Here are some ideas.